-The JNR Scenario 2 Requirements provide the VCS Program requirements for developing jurisdictional REDD+ programs that include nested projects and lower-level jurisdictional programs.
-They include requirements for jurisdictional boundaries, crediting periods, eligible activities, GHG sources and carbon pools, forest reference emission level (FREL) determination, allocation of the FREL to projects and lower-level jurisdictional programs, leakage calculations, monitoring, GHG emission reductions calculations, permanence, and verification.
-The JNR Scenario 2 Requirements are intended to assist governments, private entities, civil society organizations, local stakeholders, and validation/verification bodies in developing and auditing jurisdictional programs that contain all the key elements of REDD+ under the UNFCCC1 and include nested projects and/or lower-level jurisdictional programs.
+The JNR Scenario 3 Requirements provide the VCS Program requirements for developing jurisdictional REDD programs where carbon accounting and crediting occur only to the jurisdictional program, and projects or lower-level jurisdictional programs are not eligible for direct issuance of VCUs.
+They include requirements for jurisdictional boundaries, crediting periods, eligible activities, GHG sources and carbon pools, forest reference emission level (FREL) determination, leakage calculations, monitoring, GHG emission reductions calculations, permanence, and verification.
+The JNR Scenario 3 Requirements are intended to assist governments, private entities, civil society organizations, local stakeholders, and validation/verification bodies in developing and auditing jurisdictional programs that do not include nested projects and/or lower-level jurisdictional programs.

-The Jurisdictional and Nested REDD+ (JNR) Requirements (comprised of the Jurisdictional and Nested REDD+ Guide and the three scenario modules, including this document the JNR Scenario 2 Requirements) are the overarching program documents for the VCS JNR Program and set the rules and requirements for all jurisdictional and nested carbon accounting and crediting options.
-In addition to the requirements set out in this document and the Jurisdictional and Nested REDD+ Guide, jurisdictional programs and nested projects shall adhere to all applicable VCS Program requirements and rules set out in the VCS Program documents.
+The Jurisdictional and Nested REDD+ (JNR) Requirements (comprised of the Jurisdictional and Nested REDD+ Guide and the three scenario modules, including this document the JNR Scenario 3 Requirements) are the overarching program documents for the VCS JNR Program and set the rules and requirements for all jurisdictional and nested carbon accounting and crediting options.
+In addition to the requirements set out in this document and the Jurisdictional and Nested REDD+ (JNR) Guide, jurisdictional programs and nested projects shall adhere to all applicable VCS Program requirements and rules set out in the VCS Program documents.
 Readers are referred to the VCS Program Guide, the VCS Standard, the VCS Methodology Requirements, and the Jurisdictional and Nested REDD+ (JNR) Non-Permanence Risk Tool.
 Such rules and requirements apply mutatis mutandis (e.g., where the VCS Standard uses the term "project proponent," this is to be read as "jurisdictional proponent") unless otherwise noted in this document.
 Where this document references the VCS Methodology Requirements and it requires specific criteria or procedures to be set out in a methodology, such requirements should be read as requirements to be fulfilled in the jurisdictional program description.
-For example, where the VCS Methodology Requirements states, "The methodology shall establish criteria and procedures for monitoring, which shall cover the following...", this shall be read as "The jurisdictional program description shall establish criteria and procedures for monitoring..."
+For example, where the VCS Methodology Requirements states, "The methodology shall establish criteria and procedures for monitoring, which shall cover the following...", this shall be read as "The jurisdictional program description shall establish criteria and procedures for monitoring...".